 Plagiarism is not acceptable in the ELP submissions and publications.
-With the submission, authors declare the originality of their work by properly citing, re-using, or copying previous publications.
+After the submission, authors are requested to declare the originality of their work by properly citing, re-using, or copying previous publications.
 If plagiarism is detected during the peer review process, the manuscript would be rejected.
-If plagiarism is detected after publication, the publisher has the right to issue a correction or retract of the paper.
+If plagiarism is detected after publication, the publisher has the right to issue an erratum/corrigendum or retract of the paper.
 Moreover, the editorial office uses other similarity checkers to confirm the originality of submitted papers.

-As of May 2016 ELP uses Portico as an archiving solution.
+As of May 2016, ELP uses Portico as an archiving solution.
 Portico is among the largest community-supported digital archives in the world.
-Working with libraries and publishers, they preserve e-journals, e-books, and other electronic scholarly content to ensure researchers and students will have access to it in the future.
+Working with libraries and publishers, they preserve e-journals, e-books, and other electronic scholarly content to ensure researchers and students have access to it in the future.

 Moreover, along the online content, every ELP edition appears in print version.
 It also represents a preservation solution.
-Thousands of hard copies have been disseminated to Universities and individuals around the world.
+Many hard copies have already been disseminated to Universities and individuals around the world.